ARTIFICIAL INTELLIGENCE

 Porter’s Value Chain becomes diagnostic here.
 AI is not a standalone capability.
 It is an enabler that simultaneously touches multiple chain activities.
 If your inbound logistics data is siloed, your operations lack SOPs, and your outbound delivery tracking is manual, AI cannot bridge those gaps.
 It will surface them, amplify them, and force you to fix them under pressure.

-In my work with mid-market companies preparing for AI adoption, execution stalls not because the AI fails, but because the organization cannot metabolize its outputs.
+In the work with mid-market companies preparing for AI adoption, execution stalls not because the AI fails, but because the organization cannot metabolize its outputs.
 The assessment identifies which value chain activities are AI-ready and which require remediation.
 This is a prioritization exercise that prevents a two-year stall.

 The Five-Pillar Framework That Separates Readiness Theater from Real Capacity